How to become a Finance Director: skills, qualifications and salary

 It is particularly important to find a recruitment partner with expertise in recruiting for high-level senior and executive roles, such as Sellick Partnership.
 We have good relationships with many of the industry's top employers, and a strong track record of placing highly skilled senior candidates in Director of Finance roles.

-To find out how Sellick Partnership can help you apply for a Finance Director role, visit our Senior & Executive recruitment hub, where you can explore the latest vacancies we have available.
+To find out how Sellick Partnership can help you apply for a Finance Director job, visit our Senior & Executive recruitment hub, where you can explore the latest vacancies we have available.
+If you don't come across anything suitable, please don't hesitate to get in touch with us anyway, as we might be working on upcoming and exclusive roles.